How to become a DevOps Engineer

 How Much Does a DevOps Engineer Make?

-Salaries for DevOps engineers vary widely, but based on data for GlassDoor, here is what you can expect to make:
+Salaries for DevOps engineers vary widely, but based on data from Glassdoor, here is what you can expect to make between $115,000 and $180,000.
+Here's how the salary breaks down by experience level:

 Experience Level